lake-wg/pqsuites/draft-ietf-lake-pqsuites.md

 For the existing Cipher Suites 0–6, 24, and 25, the entry "Yes" is inserted in the new "Supports DH/NIKE" column.
 The column is left empty for all other existing entries.

-Furthermore, IANA is requested to register the following entries in the EDHOC Cipher Suites registry:
+Furthermore, IANA is requested to register the following entries in the EDHOC Cipher Suites registry, with this document as the reference:

 | Value | Array | Description | Supports DH/NIKE |
 | TBD1  | 30, -45, 16, TBD10, -48, 10, -16 | AES-CCM-16-128-128, SHAKE256, 16, MLKEM512, ML-DSA-44, AES-CCM-16-64-128, SHA-256 | No |